Timbuktu Entry Requirements

 Recommended Vaccinations

-- Meningitis (Meningococcal) - recommended, especially during dry season (December-May)
+- Meningitis (Meningococcal ACWY) - essential for the Sahel region, during dry season (Dec-June)

 Health Insurance